 Energy for Prosperity

-This flagship event of the World Energy Council covers all aspects of the energy agenda.
-Running since 1924, the triennial World Energy Congress enables dialogue among Ministers, CEOs and industry experts on critical developments in the energy sector.
+The global flagship event of the World Energy Council covers all aspects of the energy agenda.
+Running since 1924, the triennial World Energy Congress enables strategic dialogue among Ministers, CEOs and industry experts on critical developments in the energy sector.

 Day 1 Highlights

-The 24th World Energy Congress opened on September 9th 2019 with the daily theme of New Visions for Energy for Prosperity.
+The 24th World Energy Congress opened on 9th September 2019 with the daily theme of new visions of energy for prosperity.

 Day 2 Highlights

 Day 2 Congress continued with the focus on opportunities for change in the energy sector.